rackerlabs/support-how-to/content/how-to/office-365/import_pstfiles_to-microsoft365/index.md

 How to import PST files to Microsoft 365
 ===============================================

-This article describes how to import a PST file into Microsoft 365 mailbox.
+This article describes how to import a PST file into a Microsoft 365 mailbox.
 ### Prerequisites
 - **Applies to:** Cloud Office Administrator
 - **Difficulty:** Moderate